srobo/docs/kit/brain_board/advanced.md

 # Brain Board - Advanced

-When connected to your Brain Board WiFi network, it is possible to access the brain board via a terminal interface.
+When connected to your [Brain Board WiFi]({{ site.baseurl }}/kit/wifi), it is possible to access the Brain Board via a terminal interface.
 The Brain Board is running Student Robotics OS, a purpose-built Linux distribution that does not have all of the conveniences of a usual Linux system.

 <div class="warning">
-The following information is about advanced features for which we only provide limited support.
 Proceed at your own risk.
+We only provide limited support for these advanced features.
 </div>

 Please bear in mind the following: